reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 ```
 The above IAM statement allows our publisher microservice to use our custom KMS key, enabling it to encrypt the data before publishing it to the SNS topic.

 By configuring encryption at rest using AWS KMS, **we have further enhanced our architecture by adding an extra layer of security to it**.
-This enhancement also helps us meet compliance requirements when dealing with sensitive information.

 ## Validating Pub/Sub Functionality with LocalStack and Testcontainers